Have questions? Get in touch with our students and staff!

 - ECO 417 Advanced Macroeconomic Analysis (3 credits)

-Choose one of the following two program tracks:
+Choose one of the following program tracks (Total 9 credits):

 - ECO 404 Applied Microeconometrics (3 credits)